prampradeep/OCI/README.md

 # OCI
-This script will stop Compute, Autonomous Databases and OAC OCI Native instances (Tokyo only) from all the compartments.
+This script will stop Compute, Autonomous Databases, DB System Nodes and OAC OCI Native instances (Tokyo only) from all the compartments.

-Edit the below values as per your tenancy
+Edit the below values as per your tenancy in the [StopScript.py](https://github.com/prampradeep/OCI/blob/master/StopScript.py)

 ```
 # Tenancy & User details for Authentication ( Change as needed)